16 Awesome Hikes in The Coromandel

 Coromandel hikes you can’t miss!

 Want to explore New Zealand’s most epic peninsula?
-The Coromandel is a both a Kiwi and backpacker favourite, as there’s something for those who want to relax on a pristine beach and something for those who are itching to explore.
+The Coromandel is both a Kiwi and backpacker favourite, as there’s something for those who want to relax on a pristine beach and something for those who are itching to explore.
 For the latter few, you’ll dig this listicle of the 16 hikes in The Coromandel!

 On one hand, The Coromandel has a dreamy coastal side with the famous white cliffs at Cathedral Cove.
 On the other, there’s lush native forest connected with an interesting network of hiking trails.
-You can explore it all by foot, which is great for us backpackers.
+You can explore it all on foot, which is great for us backpackers.

 1. Coromandel Coastal Walkway